mnperic/globa-central-bank-interest-rates/README.md

-# globa-central-bank-interest-rates
+# Global Economic Indicators
- An overview of global central bank interest rates over time.
+ A study of global economic indicators, focussing on G8 countries with the inclusion of Australia and the OECD as a whole.